Diversity Panel

 This year’s panel brings together outstanding researchers who engage in initiatives promoting inclusion and equal access within the computer graphics community to ensure broader participation from underrepresented groups.

-Confirmed invited panelists include:
+The invited panelists include:

 Chenxi Liu